giovanni21m/giovanni21m/README.md

 - Android SDK

 Languages:
-- English / Native
+- English \| Native

-󠁧󠁢- Italian / Advanced
+󠁧󠁢- Italian \| Advanced
-- Spanish / Basic
+- Spanish \| Basic

 Sports / Game / Activities / Hobby:

 Most importantly is I love learning languages.
 I love training my Dutch Shepherd and going to the gym.
-I'm a video game nerd so I play the occasional mmorpg and shooter here and there.
+I'm a video game nerd so I play Pokemon and Monster Hunter.
 I have a Camaro so I also like going to car based events.

 Connect with me: